cockroachdb/docs/v19.2/multi-region-application.md

 The first data structure that the file imports is `declarative_base`, a constructor for the [declarative base class](https://docs.sqlalchemy.org/en/13/orm/extensions/declarative/api.html#sqlalchemy.ext.declarative.declarative_base), built on SQLAlchemy's Declarative extension.
 All mapped objects inherit from this object.
 We assign a declarative base object to the `Base` variable right below the imports.

-The `models.py` file also imports some other standard SQLAlchemy data structures that represent database objects (like columns), data types, and constraints, in addition to a standard Python library to help with default values (i.e. `datetime`).
+The `models.py` file also imports some other standard SQLAlchemy data structures that represent database objects (like columns), data types, and constraints, in addition to a standard Python library to help with default values (i.e., `datetime`).

 Since the application handles user logins and authentication, we also need to import some security libraries from the Flask ecosystem.
 We'll cover the web development libraries in more detail in the [Web application](multi-region-application.html#web-application) section below.